Custom museum storage solutions

 In collaboration with other top quality vendors, Spacesaver was able to create a sleek, functional, open learning environment in the 49,000 square foot space that, as the Principal Architect Jeff Weatherston of WeatherstonBruer Associates said, “Answers the question of what kinds of facilities are possible.”

 Along with conservation and preservation, one of the project’s main goals was to maximize visibility while also improving access to all objects stored at the Center.

 Changing the 49,000-square-foot open space into a learning environment that encompassed all of the Wurtele Study Center’s needs was a massive, multi-part challenge.
 Prototype cabinets developed for the bidding process were tested for durability, functionality, and ability to maintain a microclimate environment, which required a series of CO2 leak-down tests to determine the integrity of door seals and fittings.
-Viking Metal Cabinets, now owned by Spacesaver, was confirmed as the company of choice due to its high quality and attention to detail during each phase of the process.
+Spacesaver Museum Cabinets was confirmed as the company of choice due to its high quality and attention to detail during each phase of the process.

 “We made 600 part drawings just for this project.”

 In order to maximize vertical storage space, Spacesaver designed both stackable and full-height cabinets that totaled the exact 111” available.
 These cabinets use a combination of a custom, hybridized system of removable and permanent drawers, along with glass-front display units that were engineered to provide a controlled microclimate environment to protect the pieces inside.